How to plan a Pick-to-Light system

 There are many different types of Pick-to-Light / pick-to-light displays.
 To determine exactly which displays are needed, the requirements must first be roughly defined.

-So define your requirements and select the right displays.
+So define your requirements and select the appropriate displays.
 You can find a list of all available displays at Pick-to-Light Hardware.

 Question 6: Define the workflow process and determine the types of Pick-to-Light displays.